 THE SEA BEAST AND THE WILD ANIMALS OF DANIEL 7

-The vision of Daniel 7 fills in more details.
+The vision of Daniel 7 presents the same picture but fills in more details about the empires that persecuted God's people.
 The prophet saw four wild animals rising from the “

 Image of Daniel 2 Animals of Daniel 7 Empire Represented Head of Gold Lion Babylonian Empire Breast of Silver Bear Medo-Persian Empire Belly of Brass Leopard Greek Hellenistic Empire Legs of Iron Terrible Beast Pagan Roman Empire Feet of Iron and Clay Ten Horns and Little Horn Papal Roman Empire

 The wild animals of Daniel 7 had a total of 7 heads and ten horns and were the same animals that comprised the beast that rose out of the sea in Revelation 13.
-The seven heads of the sea beast are major characteristics that derive from the ancient empires represented by the animals.
+This implies that he seven heads of the sea beast symbolize seven major characteristics that derive from the ancient empires represented by the animals.
 John said that the sea beast was “like a leopard” (Revelation 13:2), in other words, it most resembled the characteristics of the leopard of Daniel 7, which symbolized the Greek Empire.
-The leopard had 4 heads, representing four major characteristics of the Greek Empire: a pantheon of gods, Greek philosophy, a pervasive culture and the unity of church and state.
-The sea beast had the “feet of a bear”.
-Feet symbolize executive power, and the
+The leopard had 4 heads, representing four major characteristics of the Greek Empire: the pantheon of Greek gods, highly advanced Greek philosophy, the pervasive Hellenic culture, and the unity of church and state.
+The sea beast had the “feet of a bear.”
+Feet (paws) symbolize executive power, and the

 Persian Empire, represented by the bear, was known for its highly organized hierarchical government and unchangeable laws.
-“His (the sea beast's) mouth (was) like the mouth of a lion”.
-The lion symbolized Babylon, and the “mouth” of was the priests with their ritual magic.
-The sea beast had “ten horns” like the Roman monster of Daniel 7, and these horns represent overwhelming military might.
+“His [the sea beast's] mouth [was] like the mouth of a lion.”
+The lion symbolized Babylon, and the “mouth” of was the Chaldean priesthood with their ritual magic.
+The sea beast had “ten horns” like the Roman monster of Daniel 7, and these horns symbolize overwhelming military might.
 Babylon